kadena-io/pact-5/docs/builtins/Keysets/define-keyset.md

 (define-keyset 'admin-keyset "my-keyset")
 ```

-In this example, `(define-keyset 'admin-keyset "my-keyset")` is used to define a keyset named 'admin-keyset' with the specified keyset "my-keyset".

 2. Read the keyset from the message payload and associate it with 'admin-keyset':

 ```pact
 (define-keyset 'admin-keyset)
 ```

-In this example, `(define-keyset 'admin-keyset)` is used to read the keyset from the message payload and associate it with 'admin-keyset'.
-This is similar to using `read-keyset` but associates the result with the specified name.